Square Steel Billet Q235 3SP Grade Prime Quality 1#

 Our delivery time about 15-20days for standard sizes, if you have other requirements like hardness, quanity and width ,it is about 20-40days.
 But don't worry we also try our best for the delivery time ,because time longer and our cost is higher.

-Q: How do steel billets contribute to the overall energy efficiency of a structure?
+- Q: How do steel billets contribute to the overall safety of a product?

 Send your message to us